ccbs-stradl/mdd-symptom-gwas/ext/mdd-symptom-gsem-ext.md

 ```

 ```
+## [1] "The V matrix was smoothed prior to model estimation due to a non-positive definite matrix.
+The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  8.06659379999066e-12 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  1.55656040065943 .
+We recommend setting the smooth_check argument to true if you are going to run a multivariate GWAS."
 ## [1] "Running primary model"
 ## [1] "Calculating CFI"
 ## [1] "Calculating Standardized Results"
 ## [1] "Calculating SRMR"
 ## elapsed
-##  14.318
+##   8.494
 ## [1] "The S matrix was smoothed prior to model estimation due to a non-positive definite matrix.
-The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.038381882103906 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  1.7596833326812 .
+The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.0169738442961599 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  1.55656040065943 .
 We recommend setting the smooth_check argument to true if you are going to run a multivariate GWAS."
 ```

 ```
-## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model = model):
-## A difference greater than .025 was observed pre- and post-smoothing in the
-## genetic covariance matrix.
-This reflects a large difference and results should
-## be interpreted with caution!!
-This can often result from including low powered
-## traits, and you might consider removing those traits from the model.
-If you are
-## going to run a multivariate GWAS we strongly recommend setting the smooth_check
-## argument to true to check smoothing for each SNP.

 ## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model = model):
 ## A difference greater than .025 was observed pre- and post-smoothing for Z-
 ## statistics in the genetic covariance matrix.
 This reflects a large difference